Antineutrophil Cytoplasmic Antibodies (ANCA) Test

 Pathophysiology

-• Neutrophils migration through blood vessel walls and the release of inflammatory mediators
+- Neutrophils migrate through blood vessel walls, and inflammatory mediators are released.

-• Inflammation, apoptosis, necrosis, and damage to small blood vessel walls
+- Inflammation, apoptosis, necrosis, and damage to small blood vessel walls occur.[9][10]

 Specimen Requirements and Procedure

 A blood sample is taken from a peripheral venous draw.
-A healthcare professional puts a rubber band around the arm and asks the patient to keep pumping fist for some time.
-Healthcare professional palpates the vein for confirmation and then applies alcohol swabs to clean the area.
-After it has dried up, the phlebotomist introduces a needle into the vein and collects a blood sample in a test tube or a vial.
+A healthcare professional puts a rubber band around the arm and asks the patient to keep pumping the fist for some time, then palpates the vein for confirmation.
+An alcohol swab is applied to clean the area.
+After the alcohol has dried, a needle is introduced into the vein and a blood sample is collected in a test tube or a vial.
 After collecting the sample, the band is removed, the pressure is applied over the puncture site, hemostasis is secured, and a bandage is applied.
-Complications of the procedure include mild tenderness, bruising, oozing of blood or infection at the puncture site.
+Complications of the procedure include mild tenderness, bruising, oozing of blood, or infection at the puncture site.

 Testing Procedures

-After taking a blood sample, it undergoes analysis by two techniques[3]:
+After taking a blood sample, the specimen undergoes analysis by 2 techniques:

-The indirect immunofluorescence (IIF) identifies ANCA by its staining patterns inside the cytoplasm of neutrophils[10].
-In this technique, neutrophils are fixed via ethanol onto a slide, serum of blood sample is mixed on the slide with the neutrophils and ANCA, if present, in the sample attach to neutrophils on the slide.
-The slide is then treated with fluorochrome-stained antibodies which react with ANCA on the slide; this forms a fluorescence pattern that is visible via a microscope.
-As mentioned earlier, if ANCA staining is throughout the cytoplasm, it is called a c-ANCA pattern, mostly with PR3-ANCA.
-If staining is only around the nucleus, it is called p-ANCA (perinuclear pattern), which usually occurs with MPO-ANCA.[10]
-On the other hand, ELISA measures the level of MPO-ANCA or PR3-ANCA patterns in a blood sample.
+The indirect immunofluorescence identifies ANCA by its staining patterns inside the cytoplasm of neutrophils.[8]
+In this technique, neutrophils are fixed via ethanol onto a slide; the blood sample is then mixed on the slide with the neutrophils; if present, ANCA in the sample attaches to neutrophils on the slide.
+The slide is then treated with fluorochrome-stained antibodies, which react with ANCA on the slide; this forms a fluorescence pattern that is visible via a microscope.
+As mentioned earlier, if ANCA staining is throughout the cytoplasm, it is called a C-ANCA pattern; this is usually PR3-ANCA.
+If staining is only around the nucleus, it is called P-ANCA (perinuclear pattern), which usually occurs with MPO-ANCA.[8]
+On the other hand, ELISA measures the level of MPO-ANCA or PR3-ANCA patterns in an antigen-specific pattern in a blood sample.

-Testing takes place in two steps.
-First indirect immunofluorescence (IIF) is done, which detects the presence or absence of these autoantibodies, and if the test comes positive, then it is followed by ELISA.[11]
-The International Consensus Statement on Testing and Reporting ANCA recommends using both techniques to detect ANCA in suspected patients.[12]
+Testing takes place in 2 steps.
+First, IIF is done, which detects the presence or absence of these autoantibodies; if the test is positive, then it is followed by ELISA.[13]
+The International Consensus Statement on Testing and Reporting ANCA recommends using both techniques to detect ANCA in suspected patients.[14]
+However, the more specific ELISA antigen testing is largely replacing the use of IIF.

 Interfering Factors

-ANCA testing helps diagnose and monitor small vessel vasculitis, but it has some limitations too.
-There is a variant of ANCA called atypical ANCA, which is associated with drug-induced ANCA-associated vasculitis (AAV), inflammatory bowel disease, and rheumatoid arthritis.[13][14]
-ANCA positive rate is also higher in type 1 diabetes mellitus than in healthy individuals.[15]
+ANCA testing helps diagnose and monitor small vessel vasculitis, but it has some limitations, too.
+There is a variant of ANCA called atypical ANCA, which is associated with drug-induced ANCA-associated vasculitis, inflammatory bowel disease, and rheumatoid arthritis.[15][16]
+ANCA-positive rates are also higher in type 1 diabetes mellitus than in healthy individuals.[17]

 Results, Reporting, and Critical Findings